jeffinnes/100-days-of-code/r1-log.md

 ### R1D34
 Figured out how to pass the color selection from the user input child component up to the parent app component by emitting an event with a value.
 Then I can pass this value back down to the clock child component as a prop.
 Pretty cool stuff!
 I've been thinking about how I would deploy/host this app when it's done and as chance would have it, Digital Ocean launched an App platform (I think today).
 I just had to point it at the repo for the project and it took care of building and hosting the app.
 I just needed to make a DNS entry for it and It's visible to the world.
 Crazy cool timing!

+## R1D35
+Wrapped up the Color Clock today by adding in logic to calculate the color ratio between the current time's background color and the lighter text color.
+If the ratio isn't high enough it switched the clocks text to black.
+This article on Dev.to (https://dev.to/alvaromontoro/building-your-own-color-contrast-checker-4j7o) was a huge help in making sense of how color contrast is calculated.
+Posted this and the previous CLI project on my portfolio site and now I'm going to go be brave and post about them on social media...